Associate Professor of English Literature

 Soni's areas of interest include the rise of the novel, moral and political theory, narratology, theories of tragedy, utopian writing and theories of modernity.
 He is currently at work on two new projects.
 The first diagnoses a "crisis of judgment" in the eighteenth-century whose legacy is still with us.
 Read in this context, the novels of Fielding and Austen offer an exemplary pedagogy of judgment.
 Soni has edited a special issue of the journal ECTI (51.3) on The Crisis of Judgment.
 His second new project, tentatively titled, The Utopian Imagination: Fiction and the Possibilities of Action, will examine the fate of utopian writing and thinking in modernity.

 Soni has also taught at the University of Michigan (Ann Arbor) and at Yale University where he held a Woodrow Wilson Postdoctoral Fellowship (2000-2002).
-He has been awarded an American Philosophical Society Fellowship for 2010-11 to work on The Crisis of Judgment.
+He has been awarded an American Philosophical Society Fellowship for 2010-11 and a Andrew W. Mellon/NEH Fellowship at the Newberry for 2014-15 to work on The Crisis of Judgment.

 Publications by Vivasvan Soni